PES letters and reports

 Five different kinds of reports are sent to clinic offices.
 We start with a New Patient Query (also see 4 minute video).
 This is how clinics confirm with us that they are managing the patient and that the patient is likely to benefit from the service.

-Flow Sheets (DM only) are sent to clinics every time an active patient has new lab tests.
+Flow Sheets are sent to clinics every time an active patient has new lab tests.
 It looks a little like a lab report but is not the same thing.
 Note in the examples differences such as the inclusion of historical results for the same tests.
 This is to make it easy for both doctor and patient to understand trends.
 The PES flow sheet also includes very brief reminders that are based on clinical best practices.

 Labs Due Work Lists (DM only) correlate to the reminder letter sent to patients.
 The standard work list is sent to clinics every Friday and includes all patients that are either 1) overdue no more than two weeks, or 2) will become due over the next two weeks.
 The timing is based on the expectation that clinics will successfully urge patients to have labs done before it is necessary to send a reminder letter to the patient.